matthall1797/DEG_CrossRef_HCC/README.md

 # DEG_CrossRef_HCC
 This is the output of the DEG_CrossRef pipeline used on Hepatocellular Carcinoma Data

+## See Rule All in Snakefile for list of expected outputs

 Note: There are several outputs too large for GitHub that you should expect to see: data/enh_gene_links/cancer/cancer_genelinks_hg38.bed data/enh_gene_links/healthy/healthy_genelinks_hg38.bed